hysel/Bricklink-BrickSet-Excel-Integration/README.md

 16) Go to another field, and you will be able to call the following functions while referencing the original field)

 **BrickLink:**
-GetSetNameFromBrickSet - This function will return the item name GetSetMiniFigNumberFromBrickLink - This function will return the number of minifigures for the set GetSetMiniFigCollectionFromBrickLink - This function will return the number of minifigures for the set GetSetThumbnailFromBrickLink - This function will return the item Thumbnail GetSetImageFromBrickLink - This function will return the item image GetSetReleaseYearFBrickLink - This function will return the item release year GetSetTypeFromBrickLink - This function will return the item type (Set, gear, etc.)
+- GetSetNameFromBrickSet - This function will return the item name
+- GetSetMiniFigNumberFromBrickLink - This function will return the number of minifigures for the set
+- GetSetMiniFigCollectionFromBrickLink - This function will return the number of minifigures for the set
+- GetSetThumbnailFromBrickLink - This function will return the item Thumbnail
+- GetSetImageFromBrickLink - This function will return the item image
+- GetSetReleaseYearFBrickLink - This function will return the item release year
+- GetSetTypeFromBrickLink - This function will return the item type (Set, gear, etc.)
-GetSetAvgPriceFromBrickLink - This function will return the item's average price.
+- GetSetAvgPriceFromBrickLink - This function will return the item's average price.
-GetSetCategoryFromBrickLink - This function will return the item category ID.
+- GetSetCategoryFromBrickLink - This function will return the item category ID.

-BrickSet:
-GetSetNameFromBrickSet - This function will return the item name GetSetThemeFromBrickSet - This function will return the item theme GetSetImageURLFromBrickSet - This function will return the item image URL GetSetThumbnailURLFromBrickSet - This function will return the item thumbnail URL GetSetReleaseYearFromBrickSet - This function will return the item release year GetSetPartsNumberFromBrickSet - This function will return the item part number GetSetUPCFromBrickSet - This function will return the item UPC GetSetDescriptionFromBrickSet - This function will return the item description GetSetOriginalPriceFromBrickSet - This function will return the item's original retail price
+**BrickSet:**
+- GetSetNameFromBrickSet - This function will return the item name
+- GetSetThemeFromBrickSet - This function will return the item theme
+- GetSetImageURLFromBrickSet - This function will return the item image URL
+- GetSetThumbnailURLFromBrickSet - This function will return the item thumbnail URL
+- GetSetReleaseYearFromBrickSet - This function will return the item release year
+- GetSetPartsNumberFromBrickSet - This function will return the item part number
+- GetSetUPCFromBrickSet - This function will return the item UPC
+- GetSetDescriptionFromBrickSet - This function will return the item description
+- GetSetOriginalPriceFromBrickSet - This function will return the item's original retail price
+-
 **Miscellaneous:**
 updateSetInCache - This function will update the item record in the DB

 **Known Limitations:**
-- BrickSet is limiting the number of API Calls, so please make sure you have the proper permission before using it.
+- BrickSet limits the number of API Calls, so please ensure you have the proper permission before using it.
-- To avoid large number of API loads, make sure to copy and paste the values of the queries back to the excel spreadsheet.
+- To avoid a large number of API loads, copy and paste the values of the queries back to the Excel spreadsheet.